-A symbol of the city, the Capitol (Capitolio) combines the elegance of Neo-Classicism with Art Deco elements.
+A symbol of the city, the Capitol (Capitolio) combines the elegance of neoclassicism with Art Deco elements.
 Inaugurated in 1929 by the dictator Gerardo Machado, it is loose imitation of the Washington DC Capitol, but is even taller.

 It stands in the area once occupied by a botanical garden and later by the capital's first railway station.

-A copy of 25-carat diamond is embedded in the floor beneath the dome.
+A copy of a 25-carat diamond is embedded in the floor beneath the dome.
 The original belonged to the last Tsar of Russia and was sold to the Cuban state by a Turkish jeweller.
 It was stolen and, mysteriously, later delivered to the President.